 When screening a potential new employer, it is important to perform due diligence by following through on extra steps and asking additional questions to verify the eligibility of an entity.

-To locate a possible preexisting account, ES Merit staff first conducts an employer name search, which helps to eliminate duplicate employer accounts in WorkInTexas.com.
+To locate a possible preexisting account, Workforce Solutions Office staff first conducts an employer name search, which helps to eliminate duplicate employer accounts in WorkInTexas.com.

 Note: The presence of a preexisting WorkInTexas.com account does not guarantee an entity’s legitimacy.

-If an entity meets the above criteria, TWC must ensure that staff assists with the following:
+If an entity meets the above criteria, Boards must ensure that staff assists with the following:

 Establishing a WorkInTexas.com employer account for the new employer